Climate Change Initiatives

 We are engaged in energy conservation activities, using the energy intensity index as an indicator for management.

-Kaneka Group used 5,301 GWh, an increase of 9.4% from the previous fiscal year, mainly due to an increase in production volume.
+The Kaneka Group’s energy consumption was 5,402 GWh, an increase of 1.9% from the previous fiscal year, mainly due to increased production volume.

 Targets and Performance/Evaluation

-Energy intensity index Average annual reduction of 1% or more 96.3 (all parent manufacturing sites) (106.3% year-on-year change) ×
+Energy intensity index Average annual reduction of 1% or more 95.6 (four parent manufacturing sites(*1))

 Energy Consumptions and Energy Intensity Index